-Starting July 1, 2018, Inspection Services Division (ISD) and Zoning Division permit fees will increase by approximately 2.5 percent for all permit types.
-Department of Environmental Services (DES) development-related fees will also increase on July 1, 2018; these fees will change by variable amounts.
-Please check the fee schedule webpages below.
-Applications submitted on or after July 1, 2018 will be automatically charged the new amounts.
+As of July 1, 2018, Inspection Services Division (ISD) and Zoning Division fees increased by approximately 2.5 percent for all permit types.
+Department of Environmental Services (DES) development-related fees also increased; these fees changed by variable amounts.
+Applications submitted on or after July 1, 2018 will automatically be charged the new amounts.

 - Inspection Services Division (ISD) Fee Schedule